WTVW: Switch to Fox

 Banam sold WTVW to Petracom Broadcasting in May 1995.
-A 20-percent equity stake in Petracom was purchased by Fox soon afterward, eventually leading to a three-way affiliation swap in which WTVW ended its 39-year affiliation with ABC and joined Fox on December 3, 1995, with ABC moving to former CBS affiliate WEHT and CBS moving to former Fox affiliate WEVV The affiliation switch made WTVW one of three original ABC affiliates in the state of Indiana to have switched affiliation to Fox, the other two being WAWV-TV in Terre Haute and WSJV in South Bend.
+A 20-percent equity stake in Petracom was purchased by Fox soon afterward, eventually leading to a three-way affiliation swap in which WTVW ended its 39-year affiliation with ABC and joined Fox on December 3, 1995, with ABC moving to former CBS affiliate WEHT and CBS moving to former Fox affiliate WEVV-TV.
+The affiliation switch made WTVW one of three original ABC affiliates in the state of Indiana to have switched affiliation to Fox, the other two being WAWV-TV in Terre Haute and WSJV in South Bend.

 Petracom sold its stations to Quorum Broadcasting in 1997.
 Quorum attempted to sell WTVW to GNS Media in 2003; GNS was owned by former Liberty Corporation executive Neil Smith, and if the deal went through WTVW would have been operated under a joint sales agreement by Liberty-owned WFIE.
 In the meantime, on December 31, 2003, Quorum merged with Nexstar Broadcasting, which announced in January 2004 that the sale to GNS had fallen through.

 Post-Fox affiliation

 Logo used from 2011 to 2019, under the WTVW Local 7 branding.
 The CW logo was added in 2013.

-On May 11, 2011, Fox announced that it would drop its affiliation with WTVW and affiliate with a subchannel of WEVV-TV that already carried programming from MyNetworkTV, effective July 1 (WEVV's main channel remains with CBS)—in effect, resulting in Fox returning to its original affiliate in Evansville.
-The move came as Fox aggressively sought a higher share of retransmission earnings gained by its affiliates as part of affiliation agreements, an approach that openly irked WTVW owner Nexstar.
+On May 11, 2011, Fox announced that it would drop its affiliation with WTVW and affiliate with a subchannel of WEVV-TV that already carried programming from MyNetworkTV, effective July 1 (WEVV's main channel remained with CBS)—in effect, resulting in Fox returning to its original affiliate in Evansville.
+The move came as Fox aggressively sought a higher share of retransmission consent earnings gained by its affiliates as part of affiliation agreements, an approach that openly irked WTVW owner Nexstar Broadcasting Group.
 Nexstar would subsequently be stripped of its Fox affiliations in Springfield, Missouri (KSFX-TV), and Fort Wayne (WFFT-TV) as well, and Nexstar decided to drop the Fox affiliation from its Terre Haute affiliate (WFXW), which would regain its former ABC affiliation under the new callsign WAWV-TV.
-The last Fox network program to air on WTVW was a repeat of Glee at 8 p.m.
-CT on June 30.

 WTVW became an independent station on July 1, 2011, as WEVV-DT2 took the Fox affiliation; rebranded as Local 7, the station replaced Fox prime time shows with syndicated programming on weeknights, westerns on Saturdays and movies on Sundays.
 WTVW would also introduce increased local programming, including coverage of local high school and college sports.
 The shift made Evansville one of the only television markets in the United States with only four out of the six broadcast networks (ABC, CBS, NBC and The CW) having primary affiliations in a five-station market, with the remaining two (Fox and MyNetworkTV) as digital multicast channels, along with one of the few markets where an analog-era VHF station had no network affiliation while all the market's UHF stations did.